Public-Health-Scotland/vscode_prep/Python/README.md

 def save_data(): ...
 ```
 Comment: Monolithic functions are hard to test, debug, and maintain.
 Break down functionality into smaller, reusable functions.

+## Test package installation speed
+- Run installing_on_linux.sh to test package installation speed on Linux.
+- Run installing_on_windows.bat to test package installation speed on Windows.